cliosight/Docs/README.md

 # Report <a name="report"></a>
 While a form is the data input interface, a report is the output of data analysis with SQL or external Python code.
 It is equipped with a download option to save results in the CSV format.
 Results of a report can be accessed via Cliosight's API that can serve as a source of data for visualization applications.

-1. A report may contain filters and drill-down options through nested forms and reports.
-Just like a drop-down field in a form, filters in a report can either have hardcoded or column values of another report or table.
+1. A report may contain filters and drill-down options through nested reports and forms.
+Just like a drop-down menu input field, filters in a report can either have hardcoded values or column values of another report or table.
 They can also have a multiselect option.
 2. The content of a report is simply the result of a SQL query.
 Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.

 A report can be embedded using a URL in the format given below: